dgraph-io/dgraph-docs/content/graphql/federation/index.md

 }
 ```

-While fetching `Review.product` from the `review` service, and if the `name` or `price` is also queried, the gateway will fetch these from the `review` service itself, meaning that it also resolves these fields, even though both fields are `@external`.
+While fetching `Review.product` from the `review` service, and if the `name` or `price` is also queried, the gateway will fetch these from the `review` service itself.
+So, the `review` service also resolves these fields, even though both fields are `@external`.

 ### `@requires` directive
-This directive is used on a field to annotate the fieldSet of the base type.
-It is used to develop a query plan where the required fields may not be needed by the client, but the service may need additional information from other services.
+You use this directive on a field to annotate the fieldset of the base type.
+You can use it to develop a query plan where the required fields may not be needed by the client, but the service may need additional information from other services.

 For example -